 Dove Visible Glow Gradual Self-Tan: Aqua, Glycerin, Isopropyl Palmitate, Stearic Acid, Dihydroxyacetone, Dimethicone, Glycol Stearate, PEG-100 Stearate, Caramel, Cetyl Alcohol, Citric Acid, Cyclotetrasiloxane, Dimethiconol, Disodium EDTA, Glyceryl Stearate, Hydroxyethyl Acrylate/Sodium Acryloyldimethyl Copolymer, Isohexadecane, Maltodextrin, Methylparaben, Parfum, Phenoxyethanol, Polysorbate 60 Propylparaben, Sodium Hydroxypropyl Starch Phosphate, Sorbitan AMP, Stearamide AMP, Alpha-Isomethyl Ionone, Benzyl Alcohol, Benzyl Salicylate, Citronellol, Coumarin, Hexyl Cinnamal, Limonene, Linalool, CI 16255

 Both of these products are available across the globe.
-Clarins and Dove are well-known brands; they are available practically everywhere, e.g., Boots stocks both of them.
-Clarins’s booster retails for £20 and Dove’s lotion for £3.50, and the prices seem to be similar in other countries.
+Clarins and Dove are well-known brands; they are available practically everywhere.

 PS.
-You can also get Clarins Radiance-Plus Golden Glow Booster for Body which costs £27 for double the size of the face version.
-It has the same ingredients so results will be the same.
+You can also get the Clarins Radiance-Plus Golden Glow Booster for Body which costs more for double the size of the face version.
+It has the same ingredients so results should be the same.